gayathri0329/marshackers/README.md

 **Jump Point Search**

 **Trace** : Trace algorithm is similar to Astar algorithm.
-The only difference is instead of weight the heuristic is multiflied by a function which is less than 1.
+The only difference is instead of weight the heuristic is multiplied by a function which is less than 1.

 ## Diagonal